 Ask the Right Questions

-Finding an advocate or attorney willing to take your Social Security Disability case should not be a problem.
-Finding an advocate or attorney that is actually qualified to handle your disability claim can be a little trickier.
-When retaining the services of an attorney or advocate, you absolutely must ask the right questions.
+Finding a disability advocate or attorney willing to take your Social Security Disability case should not be a problem.
+Finding a disability advocate or attorney that is actually qualified to handle your disability claim can be a little trickier.
+When retaining the services of a disability attorney or advocate, you absolutely must ask the right questions.
 The last thing you want to do is hire an advocate or attorney, only to find out that the professional you have chosen is not all that you had hoped for.
 This is why you must ask the right questions and get as much information as possible prior to deciding which advocate or attorney you will work with.

 The first thing you need to ask when you meet with the attorney or advocate you are interested in working with is how accessible they will be.
 Many Social Security Disability attorneys and advocates handle a large volume of cases.
 On account of this, some of these professionals may not be able to provide you with the individualized attention your case needs.
 You should discuss this concern with the advocate or attorney you want to work with.
 Having your representative understand your concerns and needs right off the bat can prevent future headaches and misunderstandings.